timotejroiko/discord-websocket-benchmark/README.md

 `detritus` was surprisingly underwhelming in this test.
 Part of it can be attributed to its usage of asynchronous zlib, however the primary reasons remain to be investigated.

 Both optional `ws` extensions are installed in this test. removing `bufferutil` made virtually no difference, removing `utf-8-validate` reduced performance by 2-3%.

+## Notes

+`erlpack` for some reason wont be removed from node_modules when uninstalled, so you have to manually delete it from there before you will be able to test json again.

+`ws` modifications must check each library for the existence of a custom `ws` version inside its own node_modules folder, and either modify that version, or delete it so the root version will be picked up correctly.

 ## Closing